MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/concepts.rst

 When attached, a widget is notified by a call to its `onAttached()`_ method.
 This notification can be useful to allocate some images or other resources for example.
-These resources can be used to compute the size of widget and to render it.
+These resources can be used to compute the size of the widget and to render it.
-In other words, after this call a widget is ready to be laid out.
+In other words, after this call, a widget is ready to be laid out.

 After being laid out, a widget is notified by a call to its `onLaidOut()`_ method.
 Being laid out means that its bounds inside its parent are set.
-During this call, the widget can prepare some stuff used later by the rendering.
+During this call, the widget can prepare some resources used later by the rendering.
 For example, it can split a string into several lines based on its width.
 Another idea could be to allocate a buffered image and draw the background to avoid repainting everything during the rendering.

 Beware that a widget can be laid out several times once attached (typically each time a `Desktop.requestLayOut()`_ or `Widget.requestLayOut()`_ is done).

-When a whole hierarchy is ready to be rendered, all the widgets are notified by a call to their `onShown()`_.
+When a whole hierarchy is ready to be rendered, all the widgets are notified by a call to their `onShown()`_ method.
 This notification is particularly useful to start a periodic refresh or an animation.

-A widget can finally be `onHidden()`_ and `onDetached()`_.
+A widget can finally be hidden and detached, in which cases its methods `onHidden()`_ and `onDetached()`_ will be called respectively.
-All that is started/allocated during the previous phases must be stopped/freed correctly to avoid memory leaks.
+In these methods, anything that has been started or allocated during the previous phases must be stopped or freed correctly to avoid memory leaks.

 .. _onAttached(): https://repository.microej.com/javadoc/microej_5.x/apis/ej/mwt/Widget.html#onAttached--
 .. _onLaidOut(): https://repository.microej.com/javadoc/microej_5.x/apis/ej/mwt/Widget.html#onLaidOut--